 You can use pure olive oil for cooking, saving the more pricy extra-virgin for uncooked dishes, like salad dressings or for drizzling over tomatoes and the like.
 There are tons of brands out there, and you should try a few--some have a much more pronounced flavor, some are fruitier than others--and find ones that you really like.

 Also, there are some good quality extra virgin olive oils available in large bottles at the supermarket that won’t break the bank, inexpensive enough to cook with, if you’re only buying one kind.

 If there is one seasoning you always need to have on hand, it’s salt.

-You also may want to experiment with some other... fancy salts, like Fleur de Sel, Maldon Sea Salt, or some of the Hawaiian varieties, but make sure to save those for sprinkling on at the end of a dish.
-They are expensive, so you’ll want to use them sparingly, and their subtle flavors will get lost if you use them in cooking.
+You also may want to experiment with some other fancy salts, like Fleur de Sel, Maldon Sea Salt, or some of the Hawaiian varieties, but make sure to save those for sprinkling on at the end of a dish.
+They are expensive, so you’ll want to use them sparingly, and their subtle flavors will get lost if you use them during the cooking process.

 03 of 14

 The Onion Family

 The onion family includes garlic, leeks, onions, shallots, and scallions, and practically every savory dish includes one or more of these.
 In short, the onion family, whether cooked or raw, provides a flavor base for almost any kind of dish, no matter what the cuisine.
 With any of these items, when raw the flavor is sharper, when cooked it becomes more mellow and sweet.
 It’s hard to think of another ingredient that has a place in so many dishes and cuisines.